 View our current program guides for Aviation Education Specialization and Aviation Maintenance Management Specialization.
 There are additional costs associated with the aviation education major.
 Please contact one of the aviation faculty for up-to-date information.
 There are no additional admission requirements to enroll in the Aviation Program.

-Also, check out what's happening at the Brookings Airport.
+Also, check out what's happening at the Brookings Airport via our Facebook page.

 To learn more about the program, contact Dr. Cody Christensen, program coordinator.

-Click here for more information about our Aviation Accreditation Board International.
+Click here for more information about our Aviation Education specialization that is AABI Aviation Accreditation Board International accredited.

 All of our recent Aviation Education graduates are employed in an aviation flight position.
-Four are current flight instructors working at Part 141 and Part 61 flight schools in the upper Midwest.
-Four graduates earned flight slots with the military and are starting pilot training.
-Two students are working as safety pilots for an aerial photography business in South Dakota.
+One is currently in training with the US Military in a pilot position and two are current flight instructors working at Part 141 and Part 61 flight schools in the upper Midwest and as pipeline patrol pilots.